 Many other suggestions have been made as to the reasons for the evolutionary success of bipedal apes.
-But surely Darwin was right: bipedalism made it possible for the australopithecines to "use stones, clubs and other weapons" instead of fighting with their teeth.
+But surely Darwin was right (see link): bipedalism made it possible for the australopithecines to "use stones, clubs and other weapons" instead of fighting with their teeth.

 It is worth looking again at the Youtube video.
 Notice how the attacking chimpanzee loses his grip on the stick at the moment of impact and leaves it behind - partly perhaps because his grasp is not firm and flexible enough to withstand the shock of impact and partly because he wants to make use of all four limbs to ensure a rapid retreat.
 In fact he does not make a clear distinction between a missile and a hand-held weapon which is retained to repeat the blow.

-There is no evidence that australopithecines made artificial stone weapons But unworked stones, well chosen, make very good missiles anyway.
+There is no evidence that australopithecines made artificial stone weapons (though we do not know for certain that they didn't - like chimpanzees, they undoubtedly made tools from other materials see link).
+But unworked stones, well chosen, make very good missiles anyway.
 The ability to throw stones (and to carry around with them a stock of suitable natural ammunition) must have given these bipeds a competitive advantage which no other animal had.
 They could drive away their enemies by inflicting injury at a distance whilst remaining out of range of hostile and predatory teeth and claws.